alanjoshua/Kurama-Engine/README.md

 ### Currently known bugs

 * Program crashes randomly when switched to windows mode immediately after startup
-* Rendering issues when camera moves close to a model.
-Lines start appearing out of nowhere.
-My guess is that the program tries to draw a line but one end of the line is behind the camera and so the random lines are appearing over the screen.
-I should be able to fix it by checking for lines of a model which are not completely in front of the camera and not rendering them.
+* Fixed rendering issue where random lines appear when camera is moved close to a polygon.
+The fix is temporary and right now causes ugly and aggressive edges whenever a model is at the edge of the screen